howard-stearns/million/README.md

   - A javascript file can be specified to [**compute a node's output from it's input**](demo-compute.mjs).
   - A javascript file can be specified to [**combine the results from an array of outputs**](demo-collect.mjs).
   - A javascript file can be specified to [**perform logging**](demo-logger.mjs).
-- As a system, the control page knows how many nodes are connected, and it automatically configures itself to provide the correct input and track the output.
+- As a system, the control page automatically configures itself to provide the correct input and track the output.
-  - There could be over a million computing nodes connected, but the control page does not attempt to connect to all at once.
-Instead, it creates a tree network of control nodes for a partion of the problem space, recursively.
-Each node might end up as either a control node or computation node, under the direction of it's parent controller.
+  - There could be over a million computing nodes connected, but the control page does not attempt to stay connected to all at once.
+Instead, it creates a tree network of control sessions for a partion of the problem space, recursively.
+Each session might further subdivide into subsessions, or it might just do the computation when the number of partitions it is responsible for is small enough.
   - Rather than relying on a million browsers to connect, a javascript file can be specified to [launch a cluster of headless workers](bots.mjs) (e.g., on a desktop or in a data center), do their work as directed.
 - The generic, resusable "infrastructure" for this is [just 250 lines of code](index.mjs): one "model" of the the computation state that is identical in each node, and one pariticipant-specific "view" that either computes a partition, or coordinates another level of partitioning (i.e., another pair of these same two classes).
 - Note that the example page [https://howard-stearns.github.io/million/](https://howard-stearns.github.io/million/) is just a static page at githubpages.
 There is no application-specific "back end" for this!
 The app uses [Croquet](https://croquet.io/docs/croquet/) for networking, which ensures that the models stay in sync, even if the number of partipants drops to zero during computation.